-Hundreds of child mums, vast swollen things with grey leggings, white reeboks and hair SCRAPED back into “The Croydon Facelift” ponytail, swarm around the pedestrianised areas.
-Cackling swarms of nine-carat “slapper-mams” who will, I assure you descend on any unsuspecting stranger at a moments notice to mock them for having an education, a tailor or an opposable thumb.
+Hundreds of child mums, vast swollen things with grey leggings, white reeboks and hair SCRAPED back into “The Croydon Facelift” ponytail, hang around the pedestrianised areas.
+Cackling gaggles who will, I assure you, descend on any unsuspecting stranger at a moments notice to mock them for having an education, a tailor or an opposable thumb.

-The area near the Royals Shopping Centre at the sea front end of the high street is slightly safer, but beware the benches behind it for they are the haunt of both Southend’s feared wigger elite and dangerously drunken older c***s returning from the sea front pubs.
+The area near the Royals Shopping Centre at the sea front end of the high street is slightly safer, but beware the benches behind it for they are the haunt of both Southend’s feared elite and dangerously drunken elders returning from the sea front pubs.

 This brings us neatly on to the matter of the sea-front.